SCARS™ Reference Library: Interacting with Scam Victims for Law Enforcement Officers, a SCARS Guide

 In addition to fear, they may have feelings of self-blame, anger, shame, sadness, or denial.
 Their most common response is: “I don’t believe this happened to me.”
 Emotional distress may surface in seemingly peculiar ways, such as laughter.
 Sometimes victims feel rage at the sudden, unpredictable, and uncontrollable threat to their safety or lives.
 This rage can even be directed at the people who are trying to help them, perhaps even at law enforcement officers for not taking action immediately.
 You can respond to victims’ need to express their emotions by following these guidelines:

-- Avoid cutting off victims’ expression of their emotions.
+- Avoid cutting off victims’ expressions of their emotions.